-The Oklahoma Teacher of the Year Program is coordinated through the office of the State Superintendent of Public Instruction, Janet Barresi.
-The program is in conjunction with the National Teacher of the Year Program sponsored by the Council of Chief State School Officers, the ING Foundation, and Target.
+The Oklahoma Teacher of the Year Program is coordinated through the office of the State Superintendent of Public Instruction, Joy Hofmeister.
+The program is in conjunction with the National Teacher of the Year Program sponsored by the Council of Chief State School Officers and the ING Foundation.

 The Oklahoma State Fair Board established the Edward C. Joullian III $5,000 Scholarship to be awarded to a high school senior in the Oklahoma Teacher of the Year’s school district.
 The scholarship winner is announced at the Oklahoma State Fair.
 This scholarship was established to encourage students to continue their education, recognize the Oklahoma Teacher of the Year’s school district, and celebrate the contributions of Mr. Joullian to the lives of Oklahoma’s young people.

 All Pre-Kindergarten through Grade 12 classroom teachers in state-accredited schools are eligible for nomination.
 It is important that every teacher be given the opportunity to participate in this recognition process.
 No minimum years of teaching experience is required to be qualified for Oklahoma Teacher of the Year.

 Nominees should be exceptionally skillful and dedicated classroom teachers who are planning to continue in an active teaching status.
 According to the director of the National Teacher of the Year Program, a classroom teacher is one who teaches a group of students every day within the confines of the classroom and does not have administrative duties.
 Nominees should communicate effectively and demonstrate creative and imaginative teaching on a day-to-day basis.
 The nominee should have the ability to inspire the value of learning in students of all backgrounds and abilities and assure academic success.
 Nominations should be made without regard to age, sex, race, or religion.